+Not all individuals infected with the hepatitis B virus develop the symptoms of acute hepatitis, with around 30% of those infected staying symptom-free.
 In cases where symptoms do develop, they occur between 40 and 160 days after infection and tend to pass within three months.
-This is referred to as an acute infection and the symptoms include:
+These early symptoms are non-specific and include the following:

-- Flu-like symptoms such as weakness, aches, headaches, and a temperature of 38ºC (100.4ºF) or above
+- Flu-like symptoms such as weakness, body aches, headache, and a temperature of 38ºC (100.4ºF) or above

 - Loss of appetite

 Sometimes, the symptoms of acute hepatitis B can be more severe and the patient requires hospitalization.
 Examples of more severe symptoms include:

 - Jaundice (yellowing of the skin and whites of the eyes)

 In rare cases, the liver damage caused by acute hepatitis is so severe that the organ can no longer function.
 This fatal condition is referred to as “fulminant hepatitis” and can lead to severe bleeding disorders and coma.
 Patients suffering from this condition are usually evaluated for liver transplantation.

 In cases where the immune system fails to control hepatitis B within six months, an individual is said to have chronic hepatitis B. Again, not everyone with the chronic form of this disease develops symptoms.
 The liver plays a key role in many vital bodily functions, including immunity, coagulation, digestion and metabolism.
 Symptoms therefore vary widely depending on how severe the liver damage is and how much dysfunction has been caused.

 Individuals with chronic hepatitis B can remain symptom-free for many years or even decades.
 However, in some cases, inflammation of the liver can cause severe scarring of the organ referred to as cirrhosis, which can eventually lead to liver dysfunction.
 Some of the symptoms that suggest cirrhosis may have developed include: